raya77/target.en/help/c-implementing-target/c-considerations-before-you-implement-target/tls-transport-layer-security-encryption.md

 ---
 keywords: tls;tls 1.0;transport layer security;encryption;tls 1.1;tls 1.2
-description: Learn how Target uses the TLS (Transport Layer Security) protocol to maintain the highest security standards and promote the safety of your customer data.
+description: Learn how [!DNL Target] uses the TLS (Transport Layer Security) protocol to maintain the highest security standards and promote the safety of your customer data.
-title: How Does Target Use TLS to Provide Security?
+title: How Does [!DNL Target] Use TLS to Provide Security?
 feature: Privacy & Security
 role: Developer
 exl-id: 964a642a-830a-4556-a92a-d300670cd2fa
 ---
-# TLS (Transport Layer Security) encryption changes{#tls-transport-layer-security-encryption-changes}
+# TLS (Transport Layer Security) encryption changes

 Information about changes to how [!DNL Adobe] and [!DNL Adobe Target] use TLS (Transport Layer Security) to maintain the highest security standards and promote the safety of customer data.